flixi67/PACT-data-wrangling/README.md

 In this clean repository, extensive scripts to test the validity of the data were removed.
 You can contact felix.kube (a) uni-konstanz.de if you are interested in these or care to investigate the quality of the data and varifiability of the data.

+### Published datasets

+You can find our data also in the Harvard Dataverse.
+(LINK HARVARD DATAVERSE).

+(ADD DATA DESCRIPTIONS AS SOON AS THEY ARE FINALISED)

+Citation:
+(ADD CITATION (OF CODEBOOK???))

 ## Publications

 Otto, S., Kube, F., & Smidt, H. (2024).
 UN peacekeeping upon deployment: Peacekeeping activities in theory and practice.
 Cooperation and Conflict, 0(0). https://doi.org/10.1177/00108367241235888